David Hackett Fischer

-David Hackett Fischer (born December 2, 1935) is University Professor of History Emeritus at Brandeis University.
+David Hackett Fischer (born December 2, 1935) is an American historian.
+He is University Professor of History Emeritus at Brandeis University.
 Fischer's major works have covered topics ranging from large macroeconomic and cultural trends (Albion's Seed, The Great Wave) to narrative histories of significant events (Paul Revere's Ride, Washington's Crossing) to explorations of historiography (Historians' Fallacies, in which he coined the term "historian's fallacy").

-Education

-Fischer grew up in Baltimore, Maryland.
-He received an A.B. from Princeton University in 1958 and a Ph.D. from Johns Hopkins University in 1962.
+Early and personal life